joeberkovitz/qgis-nautical/index.md

 - *Magnetic grids* showing magnetic north at various declinations in various regions, currently limited to New England and the West Coast of the US.
 These were created in QGIS by the author and are loaded from the Github website.
+To make your own magnetic north grids, use the [Compass Routes plugin](#compass-routes-plugin).

 - *Waypoints* showing general-purpose markers with labels.